AnonymerNiklasistanonym/simple-generic-object-array-search-bar-filter/README.md

      * of the property
      */
     stringValue?: string
     /**
+     * When of type "string" or "string-array" this attribute allows to
+     * map number values onto strings so they can als be treated like
+     * numbers for comparisons of the property
+     */
+    stringValueToNumberValueMapper?: (input: string) => number
+    /**
      * When of type "number" this attribute indicates the number value
      * of the property